 PFOA, or perfluoricoctanoic acid, was used for decades to manufacture PTFE cookware.
-It aided the slippery nonstick coating in adhering to the metal pan surface.
-PFOA was used up almost completely in the process, leaving extremely small trace amounts, if any, on the finished product.
+It was used to help the slippery PTFE to adhere to the metal pan surface.
+PFOA was used up almost completely in the process, leaving extremely small trace amounts, if any, in the finished product.

 However, PFOA became known as a very nasty chemical.
 It is a carcinogen, toxic to the liver, to the immune system, may cause developmental issues for fetuses, and more.
 Just as bad, PFOA is terrible for the environment because it doesn't break down by natural processes.
 Sadly, PFOA contamination is now found on every continent, and in trace amounts in most animals, including humans.

 It's unlikely that human levels of PFOA can be attributed to PTFE cookware.
 PFOA is (or was) used in an astounding number of products, including waxed paper and microwave popcorn; we have a much higher probability of getting PFOA in our systems from these than from nonstick cookware.